odezzshuuk/linked-notes/sorted/webdev/css-selector.md

 ## adjacent sibling combinator

-the second element is immediately preceded by the first, the second element will be selected
+The second element is immediately preceded by the first, the second element will be selected

 ```css
 img + p {